 Ise Grand Shrine

-Ise Jingu or Ise Grand Shrine is the most important shrine of the Japanese Shinto religion and a major center of pilgrimage.
-Dedicated to the sun goddess, Amaterasu, the shrine’s history is said to date back 2,000 years.
-However, in a continual ritual of renewal the shrine’s wooden buildings are dismantled every 20 years and rebuilt with fresh timber according to ancient architectural rules.
-Though referred to collectively as Ise Jingu, there are actually two main shrine complexes which are in two separate locations in Ise: the Outer Shrine or Geku and the Inner Shrine or Naiku.
+Ise Jingu, also known as Ise Grand Shrine, is the most important shrine of the Japanese Shinto religion and a major center of pilgrimage.
+Dedicated to the sun goddess Amaterasu, the shrine’s history is said to date back 2,000 years.
+In a continual ritual of renewal, the shrine’s wooden buildings are dismantled every 20 years and rebuilt with fresh timber according to ancient architectural rules.
+Though referred to collectively as Ise Jingu, there are two main shrine complexes in separate parts of Ise: the Outer Shrine or Geku, and the Inner Shrine or Naiku.

 A sub-shrine of the Naiku

-Confusingly the Outer Shrine is actually closer to the city center and the Inner Shrine is on the city outskirts.
-Both locations can be reached very easily by bus from any of Ise’s main stations.
-Both the Geku and Naiku shrine complexes are set in large, ancient, tranquil forests and are free to enter during daylight hours.
-The Geku is a 7 minute walk from Iseshi Station or a 10 minute walk from Ujiyamada station.
-The Naiku is an 8 minute bus ride from Isuzugawa Station and the bus fare is 230 yen.
+Confusingly, the Outer Shrine is closer to the city center, while the Inner Shrine is on the city outskirts.
+Both shrine complexes are set in large, old forests and are free to enter during daylight hours.
+The Geku is a 7-minute walk from Iseshi Station or a 10-minute walk from Ujiyamada Station.
+The Naiku is a short bus ride from Isuzugawa Station and is also served by buses from Ise’s other main stations.
+For single bus fares, check the current Mie Kotsu route and fare search before travel; for repeated bus rides, the Ise-Toba Michikusa Kippu is often simpler.

 Okage Yokocho